What Can Victims Do During A Breach Of Personal Protection Order?

 Social service professionals at these shelters will work with you to address safety, financial, and emotional concerns, and help you find long-term housing solutions.

 If you choose to stay at home, consider creating a safety plan.
-Pack an emergency bag with your identification, money, and essential items so you can leave quickly.
+Pack an emergency bag with your identification, money, and essential items so you can leave quickly if needed.

-In any case, you can seek support from Family Violence Specialist Centres for help with social, emotional, and practical needs.
-Keep a list of emergency hotlines and contacts close in case you need immediate assistance.
+In any case, you have the right to seek support from Family Violence Specialist Centres for help with social, emotional, and practical needs.
+Keep a list of emergency hotlines and contacts close at hand in case you need immediate assistance.

 How To Defend Against A PPO In Singapore?

-If you are served with a summons stating that a family member has filed a PPO against you, you are the respondent in the case.
-The summons will provide the date and time for you to attend a Court session, known as a Court mention, where the complaint details will be shared.
+If you are served with a summons stating that a family member has filed a PPO against you, it means you are the respondent in the case.
+The summons will provide the date and time for you to attend a court session, known as a court mention, where the details of the complaint will be shared.

-• Attending Court Mentions – At the Court mention, you will be informed of the complaint and have the opportunity to respond.
-Depending on the circumstances, you may need to attend several Court mentions, during which the case is discussed, and both parties’ positions are clarified.
+• Attending Court Mentions – At the court mention, you will be informed of the complaint, and you’ll have the opportunity to respond.
+Depending on the circumstances, you may need to attend several court mentions, during which the case is discussed, and both parties’ positions are clarified.

 What Can The Courts Do Against The Perpetrator Who Breached The PPO?